planetClaire/claires-timber-tailwind-starter-theme/README.md

-# Claire's Timber & Tailwind Starter theme
+# Claire's Timber & Tailwind Wordpress Starter theme

 This is the starter theme from [Timber](https://timber.github.io/docs/) with [Tailwind CSS](https://tailwindcss.com/) added as well as some ultra minimal build tooling.